waheed11/ABCs-of-control/README.md

 └── handlers/            # Feature handlers
 ```

-## 🤝 Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

 ## 📄 License

 MIT License - see LICENSE file for details

 ## 🙏 Acknowledgments

 Built with the Obsidian Plugin API.
-Inspired by the ABC method for knowledge organization and productivity.
+Inspired by the ABCs method for knowledge organization and productivity.

 ## ❤️ Support